openstack/mistral/doc/source/guides/installation_guide.rst

 For more detailed information about *mistral-db-manage* script please see :doc:`Mistral Upgrade Guide </guides/upgrade_guide>`.

 **NOTE**: For users who want a dry run with **SQLite** database backend(not used in production), *mistral-db-manage* is not recommended for database initialization because of `SQLite limitations <http://www.sqlite.org/omitted.html>`_.
-Please use sync_db script described below instead for database initilization.
+Please use sync_db script described below instead for database initialization.

 **If you use virtualenv**::